Constipation - self-care

 Try these things to relieve your constipation:

 Many foods are good natural "laxatives" that will help you move your bowels.
 High-fiber foods help waste move through your body.
-Add foods with fiber slowly to your diet, and drink 4 to 8 cups of liquids every day.
-Water and other drinks that do not have caffeine are best.
+Add foods with fiber to your diet slowly because eating more fiber can cause gas

 Ask your doctor for the right amount of fiber to take in each day.
 Males, females, and different age groups all have different daily fiber needs.
 Too much fiber can cause bloating and gas.